Emma Baulch

 Biography

 Emma Baulch is Associate Professor of Media and Communications at Monash University Malaysia.
-She received her PhD from Monash University, Australia and has held academic positions at Leiden University, The Australian National University and Queensland University of Technology.
+She is Director of the Southeast Asia Research Centre for Digital Tech and Society (SEADS) and Depity Head of School (Research) at the School of Arts and Social Sciences.
+She received her PhD from Monash University, Australia and held post-doctoral positions at Leiden University, the Australian National University and Queensland University of Technology before commencing her current role at Monash University Malaysia in 2018.

 Research interests